geertgeerits/Keyboard/README.md

-Custom keyboard for decimal and hexadecimal entry fields
+Custom keyboards for alphanumeric, decimal and hexadecimal entry fields

 This app is a sample, experimental and still in development.
 It is a custom keyboard that uses a ContentView as overlay page.